 How to Make Vegan Lentil Soup

 This recipe makes six servings, but feel free to meal prep and double the recipe if you like.
-Cooked lentils store exceptionally well in the freezer, where they are good for up to six months.
+Cooked lentils store exceptionally well in the freezer, where they are good for up to three to five months.

 - 4-1/2 cups water